dpeka/UCI_Wearables/CodeBook.md

 Because the data on this data frame is grouped, the values represent means.
 Therefore, the correct way to interpret the data
 is: For activity "LAYING", for subject #1, the mean of the mean values of tBodyAcc across the X axis is 0.2215982

+Please note that a "t" preceding the column name denotes time domain signals.
+An "f" preceding the column name denotes frequency domain signals.

 - tBodyAcc-mean()-X
 - tBodyAcc-mean()-Y
 - tBodyAcc-mean()-Z